 - In The Simpsons, a former street punk turned soldier named Armin Tamzarian delivers one of these to the mother of his MIA superior officer, Seymour Skinner, in a flashback.
 It's then subverted when he can't bring himself to tell her and pretends to be her son; he is the man now known as Principal Skinner.
 Also an example of artistic license, since in the American military, the men who give the notification are traditionally at the same rank as the deceased or higher.

-- In Thundercats 2011 Prodigal general Grune, arriving home from a years'-long search for an Ancient Artifact, delivers word of his comrade Panthro's loss to mutual friend King Claudus, while handing over one of the former's nunchucks.
+- In Thunder Cats 2011 prodigal general Grune, arriving home from a years-long search for an Ancient Artifact, delivers word of his comrade Panthro's loss to mutual friend King Claudus while handing over one of the former's nunchucks.
 The details are suspiciously vague, not to spare Claudus emotionally, but to hide Grune's betrayal and defection to Big Bad Mumm-Ra until their invasion forces are marshalled.

 - One shows up in an episode of Pingu, of all places.
-We aren't told the details, obviously, but during Pingu Delivers the Mail, Pingu and his father deliver a black-edged envelope to one of their customers — who starts crying.
+We aren't told the details, obviously, but during "Pingu Delivers the Mail", Pingu and his father deliver a black-edged envelope to one of their customers — who starts crying.

 - The Futurama episode "The Honking" begins with Bender getting a letter about his uncle Vladimir dying.
 The team attend the will reading, which sets off the rest of the plot.